ignite/cli/docs/docs/guide/08-interchange/03-walkthrough.md

   denom: venuscoin
 ```

-The buy order book on the target blokchain is now empty.
+The buy order book on the target blockchain is now empty.

 This walkthrough of the interchain exchange showed you how to: